The Sinkhorn algorithm, parabolic optimal transport and geometric Monge-Amp\`ere equations: Introduction

-I am grateful to Klas Modin for many discussions and, in particular, for drawing my attention to the recent numerical work on the applications of the Sinkhorn algorithm to Optimal Transport, which was the starting point of the present paper.
-Also thanks to Gabriel Peyré for providing me with further references.
-Lacking background in Numerics and Optimal Transport I would like to apologize for any omission in accrediting results properly.
-This work was supported by grants from the ERC and the KAW foundation.
+I am grateful to Klas Modin for many discussions and, in particular, for drawing my attention to the recent numerical works on the applications of the Sinkhorn algorithm to Optimal Transport, which was the starting point of the present paper.
+Also thanks to Gabriel Peyré and Jean-David Benamou for helpful comments and discussions, Jean Feydy for sharing his thesis draft and the two referees for their comments that greatly improved the exposition.
+Lacking background in Numerics and Optimal Transport I apologize for any omission in accrediting results properly.
+This work was supported by grants from the ERC, the KAW foundation and the Göran Gustafsson foundation.